 Union Temple Preschool is currently closed.
 While our space is undergoing repairs, we are holding virtual tours for the 2021-22 school year.
 Please register HERE to join us and learn more about our programs and philosophy.

 For children not quite old enough for our preschool, we offer Toddler Time — a fun-filled session of art, stories, and more.
 It’s a great way to introduce your tot to a classroom environment.
-While our Toddler Time classes are not currently in session, please check back in February 2021 for possible spring programs.
+While our Toddler Time classes are not currently in session, please check back in February for information on our Toddler Time program in 2021.

 Afternoon Language Programs